nats-io/nats-site/content/blog/nats-server-29-release.md

 - `Nats-Last-Sequence` - sequence number of the *prior* message for the subject

 This header is of particular interest since a client can use it to detect gaps for a given subject.
 A direct get can then be used to get the previous message for that subject.
+If there is a larger gap, a one-off ephemeral consumer could be created to backfill additional messages.

 [subject-mapping]: https://docs.nats.io/nats-concepts/subject_mapping